Bayesian Analysis of Social Influence: Introduction

 \section{Introduction}

 In social statistics it has become commonplace to take dependencies between outcomes into account using multilevel models (e.g. Goldstein, 1995; Snijders and Bosker, 2011).
-Thus we may account for compositional or contextual factors in for example school classes when we consider educational outcomes by using random effects for class rooms or neighbourhoods.
+Thus, when we consider educational outcomes, we may account for compositional or contextual factors with random effects for school classes or neighbourhoods.
 If we acknowledge the possibility of our observational units being connected with each other through social networks, we can account for some of the dependence this induces using multilevel models (Tranmer et al., 2014) but we cannot capture the detail and diversity of what the social networks literature has termed \emph{social influence} (Robins, 2015).
 The notion of attitudes and information spreading through friendship networks was already a premise in Moreno's (1934) seminal work explaining a runaway epidemic in a reformatory.
-Coleman, Katz, and Menzel's (1957) study of the diffusion of the prescription of a novel drug among a network of physicians has been followed by numerous empirical studies of spread on different types of networks (for example Strang, 1991; Strang and Soule, 1998; Strang and Tuma, 1993; Valente, 1995, 2005, 2012).
+Coleman, Katz, and Menzel's (1957) study of the diffusion of the prescription of a novel drug among a network of physicians has been followed by numerous empirical studies of spread on different types of networks (for example Strang, 1991; Strang and Tuma, 1993; Valente, 1995 ).
+Here, one of our examples aims to investigate if a young, male student's masculinity attitude, coded as high (1) or low (0), depends on whether their friends' attitudes are high or low.